IBM/db2-samples/In_Db2_Machine_Learning/IDAX-Python-Db2Magic/README.md

 db2 "IMPORT FROM \"<full_path_to_csv>\" OF DEL skipcount 1 INSERT INTO GOSALES.GOSALES_FULL(ID, GENDER, AGE,
 MARITAL_STATUS, PROFESSION, PURCHASE_AMOUNT)"

-3. Download the following two files to the same folder from which you'll run your Jupyter Notebook:
+3. From the current GitHub directory, download the following two files to the same folder from which you'll run your Jupyter Notebook:
-**1. Building an In-database Linear Regression Model using IDAX SPs of Db2.ipynb** **2. db2-gosales.env**
+* Building an In-database Linear Regression Model using IDAX SPs of Db2.ipynb
+* db2-gosales.env

 db2-gosales.env provides Db2 connection information to the Python code in the Jupyter notebook (first file).
 This file has the following keys.
 Replace their values (right side of =) with values for your database connection. db=DATABASE